callejover/tiger-LMS/README.md

 2. Bred text adjustments
 3. textbox ajustmets to width:100%, in mediaq.css
 4. Link under emojis in courses.html to work
-5. ajust text in courses in courses list. innercontent ajust colums with text.
+5. ajust text in courses in courses list. innercontent ajust colums with text.(done hoppfully)
 6. menu adjusting to mediaq in all menus
 7. Calle (atendens function).
 8. Kanya week evaluation
-9.
+9. Fix overflow with text.